milkyware/milkyware.github.io/_drafts/2025-09-01-automating-dependency-updates.md

 }
 ```

-To replicate the Dependabot configuration we **[discussed earlier](#configuring-version-updates)**, I expanded the default configuration to look like above.
+To replicate the Dependabot configuration we **[discussed earlier](#configuring-version-updates)**, I expanded the default configuration as shown above.

 In this configuration: